In order to apply for an AAAA Scholarship you must meet one of the following criteria:

-Photograph – a photograph is required to be used for publicity purposes.
+Photograph – a photograph is required and will become the property of the AAAA Scholarship Foundation, Inc. to be used for publicity purposes.
 The photo should be a head and shoulders view in pdf, jpeg, jpg or tiff format.
 There is a place on the application where this can be uploaded.
 Mandatory for all applicants. (deadline May 1)

 Essay - applicants are asked to compose a maximum 300-word essay.
 Mandatory for all applicants. (deadline May 1)

-Reference – to be completed by an individual who is aware of the applicant's abilities and potential.
+Reference – to be completed by an individual who is aware of the applicant's abilities and potential (teacher, employer, coach, etc.).
 Do not include relatives.
 Mandatory for all applicants. (deadline June 1)

 Academic Reporting Form – to be completed by the appropriate school official who has access to the applicant's academic history.
 This form includes a place to upload the applicant's grade transcript.
 Mandatory for Freshmen applicants. (deadline June 1)

 For questions regarding the scholarship program, please contact Sue Stokes 203-268-2450 or email firstname.lastname@example.org .